cbeust/space-invade.rs/README.md

 ### `cpudiag` is not enough.

-When I wrote my Apple ][ emulator, I first developed the 6502 emulator with a diagnostic file that was extremely thorough, and which gave me a pretty much 100% guarantee that once all these tests pass, my 6502 is flawless and I can now focus on the Apple ][ part without worrying about CPU bugs.
+When I wrote my Apple ][ emulator, I first developed the 6502 emulator with the guidance of the [6502 Single Step Tests](https://github.com/SingleStepTests/65x02/tree/main/6502), which gave me a pretty strong guarantee that once all these tests pass, my 6502 is flawless and I can now focus on the Apple ][ part without worrying about CPU bugs.
 I started this project with the same assumption and it was a mistake.
 Deep into the development, I was displaying graphics that made no sense and after hours of disassembling and understanding what the 8080 code actually does, I ended up finding